Malafas/OpenRA/ADS/ANALYSIS.md

 ####Online
 OpenRA also supports online multiplayer where players can play against each other in a battle for full battleground control.
 Despite being out of the scope of this project, the game engine interacts with the OpenRA Master Server that handles all requests regarding online multiplayer battles.

-##Artificial Intelligence
-Given that it is a game, many of the units

-##OpenRA Mods
-####Mapping
-OpenRA comes with an in-game map editor.
-It allows users to create, edit and delete maps.
-One can also import maps from the original Command & Conquer games into the OpenRA engine.
-This can be done by running the `OpenRA.Utility.exe` command
-####Audio
-WAV and AUD file formats are the only ones accepted by the OpenRA engine.
-These files must be in a 16-bit 22050 Hz format.

-##Branching Structure

-##Repository Structure

-YAML files

-Use Cases